Skip to main content

 16.12.2025

-Gut Microbiome Changes and ASCA and Anti-GP2 Antibodies in IBD: Evidence from a Large Family Cohort
+Gut Microbiome Changes ASCA and Anti-GP2 Antibodies in IBD: Evidence from a Large Family Cohort

 Inflammatory bowel diseases (IBD), which include Crohn’s disease (CD) and ulcerative colitis (UC), are chronic disorders driven by immune dysregulation, environmental triggers, genetic predisposition, and alterations in the gut microbiota.
 Growing evidence highlights the role of serological biomarkers in IBD in improving disease characterization, early diagnostic refinement, and patient stratification.
 A new large-scale prospective investigation […]